Best electric toothbrush 2020: the best toothbrushes revealed

-Get cleaner, healthier, whiter teeth with our pick of the top electric toothbrushes for 2019
+Get cleaner, healthier, whiter teeth with our pick of the best electric toothbrush.

-To a certain extent, all electric toothbrushes produce better results than manually scrubbing, but the real differences start to tell in our tests.
+All electric toothbrushes tend to produce better results than manually scrubbing, but the real differences start to tell in our tests.
 We spent the last three weeks putting the latest electric toothbrushes through their paces to find the best, no matter what your budget.

 Best electric toothbrush